photoprism/photoprism-docs/docs/user-guide/backups/restore.md

 podman-compose exec photoprism photoprism restore -i -f
 ```

 This will automatically search the backup folder for the most recent index dump and restore it.
-A custom backup folder can be configured with [`PHOTOPRISM_BACKUP_PATH`](../../getting-started/config-options.md#storage).
+A custom backup base folder can be configured with [`PHOTOPRISM_BACKUP_PATH`](../../getting-started/config-options.md#storage).

 Omit the `-f` flag to prevent overwriting an existing index.
 As with the backup command, you can also specify a specific dump filename as an argument: